 There are two major exceptions in recovering damages in a case against the government:

 - A person can’t recover punitive damages against the public entity.
-Though a public employee can still be held responsible for punitive damages
+Though a public employee can still be responsible for punitive damages

 - A government entity can elect to pay judgments that exceed $500,000 by making partial payments over a ten-year period.